SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "IIS Module Installation Using AppCmd"

+    Detects the installation of a new IIS module from the command line.
+It can used used to backdoor an IIS/OWA/Sharepoint server.

+    - **Effort:** intermediate

 ??? abstract "Inhibit System Recovery Deleting Backups"

     Detects adversaries attempts to delete backups or inhibit system recovery.
 This rule relies on differents known techniques using Windows events logs from Sysmon (ID 1), and PowerShell (ID 4103, 4104).